AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 **Q**: Are the donor list and donation records list synchronised?
 **A**: **No.** The donor list and donation records list are largely independent.
 They interact in two specific cases:
 1. Donation-related commands such as `finddonations` and `adddonation`, where the donor index used as a parameter comes from the displayed donor list.
-2. If users try to `delete` a donor and that donor has donation records, those donation records will have to be deleted first using the `deletedonation` command before the donor can be fully deleted.
+2. If you try to `delete` a donor and that donor has donation records, those donation records will have to be deleted first using the `deletedonation` command before the donor can be fully deleted.

 --------------------------------------------------------------------------------------------------------------------